Pile Up and Beehive --

 52923

-Like many open solitaires, Pile Up has a very high win rate with
+Like many open solitaires, Beeswax has a very high win rate with

-able to win 98% of a block of 100 Solitaire Virtuoso deals given
+able to win up to 98% of various blocks of 100 Solitaire Virtuoso deals given

 enough attempts,